ajama0609/emg_hand_manipulation/README.md

 # EMG Hand Gesture Classification

-The methodology implemented achieved **89.5% accuracy** in classifying six different hand gestures.
-This result aligns closely with existing research in the field, which typically reports around **90% classification accuracy** for hand gesture recognition using EMG signals.
+The methodology implemented achieved up to **92% accuracy** in classifying six different hand gestures using a 4-layer MLP.
+This result is consistent with and slightly surpasses many reported accuracies in the literature, which typically hover around **90%** for EMG-based hand gesture recognition.

-One of the key challenges remains the accurate identification of the **rest state**.
-As illustrated in the image below, distinguishing the resting condition is difficult due to the low signal-to-noise ratio (SNR) when muscles are relaxed and not sending strong signals.
-This limitation affects both current research and practical applications.
+One persistent challenge is accurately identifying the **rest state**, which suffers from low signal-to-noise ratio (SNR) due to minimal muscle activation.
+This limitation affects both this study and prior work, making rest state detection a key area for improvement.

+Several recent studies support these observations:

+- The study *Research on Gesture Recognition of Surface EMG Based on Machine Learning* reported CNN accuracy of 99.47% and MLP accuracy of 98.42% on nine gestures, showing that deep learning models can achieve very high performance, though challenges remain for rest state classification.
+- Other studies typically report accuracy in the 90-95% range on similar multi-class EMG classification tasks, aligning with the 92% accuracy obtained here with a relatively simple MLP model.
+- This suggests that with careful preprocessing and model tuning, MLPs can be competitive with more complex CNN architectures.

 ---

 # Results

-The current model achieves **89.5% accuracy** across six gesture classes:
+The current model achieves up to **92% accuracy** across six gesture classes:

 - Resting
 - Fist clenched